Wyoming vs. UConn NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- UConn has combined with its opponents to score more than 54.5 points in one game this season.
+- UConn's games have gone over 54.5 points in just one opportunity this season.

-- Saturday's over/under is 4.2 points higher than the combined 50.3 PPG average of the two teams.
+- The combined points per game average of the two teams, 50.3, is 4.2 points fewer than Saturday's over/under.

-- These two squads surrender a combined 69.7 points per game, 15.2 more than this contest's over/under.
+- This contest's total is 15.2 points lower than the 69.7 these two squads combine to give up per game in 2021.

 - The Cowboys and their opponents score an average of 48.8 points per game, 5.7 fewer than Saturday's total.